 The following figure shows how the execution monitor might affect a control program.
-Because the execution time for OB1 in this example is greater than the execution time limit, the execution monitor inserts a 1-ms sleep interval after the first two 9-ms intervals.
-However, the execution monitor does not insert a forced sleep interval for the third 9-ms interval because the controller sleeps longer than the required sleep interval.
+Because the execution time for OB1 in this example is greater than the execution time limit, the execution monitor inserts a 1-ms sleep interval after the first two monitor intervals.
+However, the execution monitor does not insert a forced sleep interval in the third monitor interval because the controller sleeps longer than the required forced sleep interval as required by the configured minimum sleep time.